 Shopping in Florence

 Rinascente and Coin are two of the most popular department stores found in the heart of Florence, and expats wanting to do all their shopping under one roof should head to I Gigli, a mall just outside of town.
 Those looking to get away from the crowds will find lots of traditional artisans working in botteghe (workshops) where they create clothing, jewellery, accessories and art.

-For groceries, expats will find all the big Italian supermarkets such as Unicoop, Conad City and Il Centro in Florence, and they can head to local markets such as Mercato Centrale and Mercato di Sant’Ambrogio for fresh seasonal produce.
+For groceries, expats will find typical outlets from big Italian supermarkets in Florence, and they can head to local markets such as Mercato Centrale and Mercato di Sant’Ambrogio for fresh seasonal produce.
 Many ethnic markets have also popped up around town for expats looking for something more exotic.

 With an incredibly rich cultural history, Florence is home to a number of well-known museums, including the Bargello Museum, Museo dell’Opera del Duomo and Museo di San Marco.
 There are also plenty of churches, monuments and piazzas, as well as modern art galleries such as Galleria dell’Accademia and the Uffizi Gallery.

 The city has a rich cultural life along with a continual string of similarly inspired events happening in and around town and expats will find plenty to see and do in the form of theatres, cafés, bookshops and cinemas.
 There are also many lively events happening in and around town throughout the year.

-Florence is home to some of the best Italian food, so expats should be sure to sample at least a few Tuscan delicacies and to adapt to the role of food in Florence.
-For Florentines, socialising is centred around food.
-The morning starts with a coffee at the local espresso bar, where people discuss weather, sports, current events and everything in between.
+Florence is also home to some of the best Italian food, so expats should be sure to sample at least a few Tuscan delicacies and to adapt to the role of food in Florence.
+For Florentines, socialising is centred on food.
+The morning starts with a coffee at the local espresso bar, where people discuss the weather, sports, current events and everything in between.
 Early in the evening, locals return to trendy cafés and bars for an aperitivo.
 While Tuscan-style cooking is naturally popular with the locals, there are many other cuisines on offer, such as Japanese, Spanish, Brazilian, Chinese, Indian and Thai.